bgrabitmap/bgracontrols/README.md

 Author: Lainz.

+### TBCMDButton

+A button control like TBCMaterialDesignButton, without shadow, but with more capabilities.

+Author: Lainz.
+Contributions by Fritz.

 ### TBCPanel

 A panel control that can be styled through properties.
 You can assign an already made style through the property AssignStyle.